RyanonRails/blog/source/_posts/2014-10-05-pull-requests-slash-code-reviews-dont-have-to-be-offensive.markdown

  If you push sub-par code into production.
 You're going to get a sub-par experience.
 Once I hammered that home with the developers and upper management, the overall issue was moot.
 The developers focused on creating quality code and the upper management enjoyed dealing with a very low amount of regression which led to happy members.
- Over time, the developers needed to realized that I would have their back if code wasn't to par and upper management respected that I wouldn't release poorly written code into production (which can lead to a tarnished reputation).
+ Over time, the developers realized that I would have their back if code wasn't to par and upper management respected that I wouldn't release poorly written code into production (which can lead to a tarnished reputation).

 Keep in mind that code reviews are a process and can take awhile to turn things around.
 It might take a few weeks before people start to get comfortable.
+Your code base will thank you for taking the time to improve your code reviews ;).

-A great guide for code reviews can be found here on [Thoughtbots code review guide](https://github.com/thoughtbot/guides/tree/master/code-review).
+A great guide on code reviews can be found here on [Thoughtbots code review guide](https://github.com/thoughtbot/guides/tree/master/code-review).
+ It has some really great suggestions for reviewing code and receiving code reviews.

 Ry